addycarroll/TdGD-Population-80-GWAS/README.md

 **2. BLUEs_BLUPs.Rmd:** Obtain within-environment BLUEs and weights, across-environment BLUPs, visualize trait distributions, and trait correlations

 **2.1:**
-- INPUT: Standardize phenotypic data from step 1.3 prepared for spatial analysis
+- INPUT: Standardized phenotypic data from step 1.3 prepared for spatial analysis
-- OUTPUT: Within-environment estimates of spatially corrected Genotype performance (BLUEs) and precision weights fo each trait
+- OUTPUT: Within-environment estimates of spatially corrected Genotype performance (BLUEs) and precision weights for each trait
 - PARAMETER MODIFICATION: Spatial correction strucuture may be adjusted
-- Use MrBean interface to fit within-environment models for each trait, treating genotype as a fixed effect to obtain BLUEs and weights
+- Uses MrBean interface to fit within-environment models for each trait, treating genotype as a fixed effect to obtain BLUEs and weights
   - Uses AR1 x AR1 ASReml row x column correction for most environments (22THD analyzed using SpATS)
   - Within-environment genetic repeatabilities obtained separately by fitting genotype as a random effect in SpATS